x34903/energy_management_footstep/readme.txt

 *****************************************************************

+This code was developed in "MATLAB 2019b, Update 4" and was tested on both Ubuntu and Mac.

 This code reproduces the plots used in Figures 4 "Curve of Capture" and "Figure 6 "Curve of Equal Energy."
 The code also creates the functions for behind equations 14 and 16.
 These functions are saved in the folder "symbolic_functions"